Daphiy/SetShift/README.md

 1. Wisconsin, a slight variation of the Wisconsin Card Sorting Task, where one card has to be matched to one of 4 piles
 2. Twist, a similiar task but with two cards, where the goal is to determine if they match or not

-The game is organizes as follows:
+The game is organized as follows:
 1. PHQ-9 Questionnaire
-2. Wisconsin
+2. Wisconsin (round 1)
 3. Twist
-4. Wisconsin again
+4. Wisconsin (round 2)
 5. Optional Feedback Questions

-The code can be adapted to similiar types of tasks, for example by changing the cards to a different type of stimuli, and by changing the questionnaire.
+The code can be adapted to similiar tasks, for example by changing the cards to a different type of stimuli, and by changing the questionnaire.

 # Anonymised data